bdpgmbv/TypeScript/README.md

 4. OBJECT: {age:30}
 5. ARRAY: [1, 2, 3]
 6. TUPLE: [1,2] (fixed length array, and fixed type)
+7. ENUM: enum { NEW, OLD } (automatically enumerated global constant identifiers)
+8. ANY; ( avoid as much as possible, it takes away all the advantages that typescript gives us)
+9. UNION TYPES: input1: number | string | boolean

 * eg: function add(n1: number, n2: number, showResult: boolean, phrase: string){ }
 * let number1 = 5; (We dont have explicit type assignments here, because TypeScript has a built in feature called type inference.
 This means TypeScript does its best to understand which type you have in a certain variable or constant)